joemasilotti/masilotti.com/_posts/2018-08-07-testing-uialertcontroller.md

 ---
 layout: post
-title: "How to Test UIAlertController"
+title: How to Test UIAlertController
 date: 2018-08-07
 permalink: testing-uialertcontroller/
 description: "Learn how to test UIAlertController with protocols, mocks, and dependency injection.
 No swizzling required."
 category: testing-swift
+xcode: 12.0
 ---

 Introduced in iOS 9, [`UIAlertController`](https://developer.apple.com/reference/uikit/uialertcontroller) is the quickest way to present alerts and action sheets to users on iOS.
 Powered by a simple, straightforward API, you can get something on the screen in just a few lines of code.
 However, overly hiding internal architecture, namely action handlers, makes testing this class quite difficult.
 Let’s learn how to test `UIAlertController` with protocols, mocks, and dependency injection.
 No swizzling required.